 Some things that interfere with your fat loss efforts are out of your control.
 But in many cases, the frustration is self-inflicted because you don’t yet understand or are not yet willing to admit the truth about how fat loss – and human bodies – work.

 Sometimes the facts are unpleasant.
 There are truths you may not want to hear, but they’re things you need to hear.
 As Carl Sagan once said, “Better the hard truth than a comforting fantasy.”
-When you learn the truth about fat loss, and accept it, you still might not be happy about it, but it’s only then that real change starts to happen.
+When you learn the truth about fat loss, and accept it, you still might not be happy about it, but that’s when real change starts to happen.

-In this in-depth Burn the Fat Blog post (about 15 minutes read time), you’ll learn 10 of the most inconvenient fat loss truths, that if you understand, accept, and respond to the right way, you will break through any past barriers and forge on to the lean body you want.
+In this in-depth Burn the Fat Blog post, you’ll learn 10 of the most inconvenient fat loss truths.
+If you understand, accept, and respond to them the right way, you will break through any past barriers and forge on to the lean body you want.

 1. Too much healthy food can lead to weight gain

 Fat loss happens when you achieve a calorie deficit.
 Yet not all diets ask you to count calories.
-Some diets are based on the premise that all you have to do to lose weight is to eat certain foods – namely the unprocessed, nutrient-dense foods, and avoid others – the processed, nutrient-sparse foods.
+Some diets are based on the premise that all you have to do to lose weight is to eat certain foods and avoid others.

-Guidelines urging you to eat unprocessed foods are well-intentioned on two levels.
+Guidelines urging you to eat unprocessed foods and avoid processed foods are well-intentioned on two levels.
 One is because less processed foods make you healthier.
 The other is because processed foods are usually more calorie-dense and hyper-palatable, so focusing on eating healthier foods usually does help you control calories, and that helps with fat loss.

 But there are always many frustrated dieters screaming, “I’m eating healthy, but not losing any weight!”
 Why does this happen?
 Because you’re eating too much healthy food!

 Healthy foods are not calorie-free.
 Too much of anything, even healthy foods, will get stored as fat.
 You don’t get an unlimited all you can eat pass.
 Ever.
-But for some reason this fact does not register in the brains of many health food eaters.
+But for some reason this fact doesn’t register in the brains of many health food eaters.

 The truth is, eating healthy foods doesn’t get you lean.
 Eating healthy foods gets you healthy.
 A sustained calorie deficit gets you lean.